yegor256/awesome-cfp/README.md

   ([B](https://portal.core.edu.au/conf-ranks/936/)): not yet

 <hr/>

-**SRC** stands for "Student Research Competition," where they expect 2-pages papers from a single student, who must attend the event personally.
+**SRC** stands for "Student Research Competition," where they expect 2-pages papers (sometimes up to three pages) from a single student, who must physically attend the event.

 **NIER** stands for "New Ideas and Emerging Results," where they expect 4-pages papers.